mdn/content/files/en-us/web/accessibility/aria/attributes/aria-labelledby/index.md

   - Reference
 ---

-The `aria-labelledby` attribute identifies the element (or elements) that labels the current element.
+The `aria-labelledby` attribute identifies the element (or elements) that labels the element it is applied to.

 ## Description